 Duolingo English Test: A minimum score of 105 must be met.
+Beginning with the Fall 2025 term, a minimum score of 110 will be required.

-A current TOEFL, IELTS, PTE or Duolingo English Test score is required.
+A current TOEFL, IELTS, PTE, or Duolingo English Test score is required.
 The score must be no more than two years old on the date of anticipated enrollment.